About the Program

-Welcome to the Department of Germanic Languages and Literatures at Washington University, a close-knit intellectual community of faculty members, graduate students, and undergraduates with a rich history and an international reputation for excellence.
+The Program in Germanic Languages and Literatures at Washington University is a close-knit intellectual community of faculty members, graduate students, and undergraduates with a rich history and an international reputation for excellence.
 Our department offers diverse and challenging degree programs in the languages, literatures, and cultures of the German speaking countries from the Middle Ages to the present.

 Our Community